Holy Matrimony (Weddings)

 Marriage is a Sacrament and one of the most important commitments in life.
 A Christian Wedding is to be celebrated in the context of the Christian community.
 Here at Saint Paul’s by-the-Sea our practice is to celebrate weddings in the place where the Christian community normally gathers: the church building.
-Our clergy do not officiate at weddings anywhere other than the Saint Paul’s by-the-Sea church or chapel.

 - At least one party must be a member in good standing of Saint Paul’s by-the-Sea.
 A ‘member in good standing’ is defined as someone who is known to the clergy and wardens, exhibits regular attendance in worship, and maintains a monetary gift or pledge of record.

 - The couple are residents of the Ocean City area, are baptized Christians (or are willing to become so), and are willing to attend worship at Saint Paul’s by-the-Sea while preparing for their marriage.

 - We receive many inquiries from non-residents about holding their wedding at Saint Paul’s by-the-Sea.
 Under these circumstances we require that marriage preparation be done at the person’s local Episcopal Church and that a member of the clergy from that congregation provide written assurance that the preparation was complete.